semicoderunner/cloudcomputingnotes/README.md

 The commands that we run in linux its files are present in **bin folder**<br>
 The  apps such as nginx and users config files such as user groups etc are available in **ETC folder** <br>
 The logs,volumes and file such as html file for nginx is stored in **var folder** <br>
+# Linux file system
+Linux file system is a hyrerical tree like file system which starts from / root and then navigates to /etc /home etc In linux every device is considered as a file
+**Relative path** It starts from starting point root making easy to understand like /home/ubuntu/newfolder <br>

+**Absolute path** It starts from current location in which user is like if user is in ubuntu the path saths from /ubuntu/newfolder<br>
+# Users & Groups

 # linux commands<br>
 **pws**                    (to check present working directory)<br>